MichaelBell/tinyQV/README.md

 CSRs:
 - CYCLE - will provide a 32 (or possibly 24) bit cycle counter
-- TIME - will return CYCLE.
+- TIME - will return CYCLE - or could we have a programmable divider?
 - INSTRET - would be nice to provide this
 - (MSTATUS - probably not bother)
 - MISA - read only
 - (MTVEC - probably not bother, or read only, hardcode to 0.)
-- MIE & MIP - yes, but custom interrupts only - MSI/MTI/MEI probably not implemented as the spec'd behaviour is a bit odd:
+- MIE & MIP - yes, but custom interrupts only - MSI/MTI/MEI probably not implemented as the spec'd behaviour is a bit odd.
+Custom interrupts:
 ```
     16 - triggered on rising edge of in0 (cleared by clearing bit in MIP)
 	17 - triggered on rising edge of in1 (cleared by clearing bit in MIP)